 For example, if you weren’t enrolled for 4 years (48 months) you would pay 48% extra for your Part D premium.
 You are usually better off just buying the cheapest plan now, instead of accumulating these extra fees later.

 How do I avoid Part D penalties?

-The simplest way is to avoid missing your Initial Enrollment, which is a 7 month period starting 3 months before you turn 65 up to 3 months after.
-If you enroll during this time you will incur in no penalties whatsoever.
+The simplest way is to avoid missing your Initial Enrollment, which is a 7-month period starting 3 months before you turn 65 up to 3 months after.
+If you enroll during this time you will incur no penalties whatsoever.

 What if I missed my Initial Enrollment Period for Part D?

-Don’t worry, you are still on time to get your prescription drug coverage.
+If you missed your initial enrollment, you are still able to purchase prescription drug coverage in the future.
 Medicare’s Annual Election Period (AEP) open enrollment starts every OCTOBER 15th and ends DECEMBER 7th and is the designated time for switching most Medicare Insurance plans or signing up for additional drug or medical coverage for the first time.

 Next Steps and enrolling through Senior65.com

 Once you are ready to enroll in Part D or if you are looking to switch your Part D coverage, give us a call and we can help you at no additional cost to you.